traefik/traefik/docs/configuration/backends/kubernetes.md

 You can configure a static hostname or IP address that Traefik will add to the status section of Ingress objects that it manages.
 If you prefer, you can provide a service, which traefik will copy the status spec from.
 This will give more flexibility in cloud/dynamic environments.

+### `namespaceLabelSelector`

+You can configure Traefik to watch for namespaces that have a particular label and value set.
+This will allow you to dynamically manage which namespaces Traefik watches without having to statically define them, or restart Traefik.

 ### TLS communication between Traefik and backend pods